by Dr. Will Cole

 - 1 tablespoon almond butter

-- Process the nuts, dates, vanilla, and almond butter in the food processor.
+- Process the dates, almonds, almond butter, and vanilla in a food processor.

 - Add frozen blueberries and process again until well-blended.